 RMBL’s high-altitude location in Gothic, CO is an ideal site for research and exploration

 Gothic, Colorado and its back-country is a great location for exploring the West Elk Mountains on your days off.
 Some of the most famous mountain biking and hiking trails in Colorado are literally right outside your door, so get out there and enjoy them.
 Just make sure you’re doing it responsibly.
-You and the members of your party should sign out in the mail room before you head out for a day and erase your name when you have returned.
-Bring plenty of food, water, first aid supplies, and extra layers.
+Let someone know where you’re going and when you’ll return, bring plenty of food, water, first aid supplies, and extra layers.
 Always be aware that the weather and conditions can change dramatically from one moment to the next.

 List of Items to Take on a Hike

 - Dry, warm clothes, extra socks, warm hat

 - Rain gear for upper and lower body

 - Plenty of water (at least 2.5 liters/day)

 - Comfortable hiking shoes and thick hiking socks